Author Guidelines

 Before submitting, authors must ensure:

-- The manuscript is original, not previously published, and not under consideration by another journal.
+- The manuscript is original, has not been previously published, and is not under consideration by another journal.

-- The file is in Microsoft Word (.doc or .docx) format.
+- The file is in Microsoft Word format (.doc or .docx).

-- The manuscript has been blinded (all author names, affiliations, and identifying metadata removed for the peer-review process).
+- The manuscript has been anonymized (all author names, affiliations, and identifying metadata removed) to ensure a double-blind peer-review process.

-- The similarity index is below 20% (checked via Turnitin or similar).
+- The similarity index is below 20% (checked using Turnitin or a comparable tool).

 2. Manuscript Structure